zoey-wilson/wholesome_bot/README.md

 This is a discord bot I started working on, I'm new to rust (I wrote this on the same day as I started reading about it.)

-It is my hope that this bot might be helpful to some people.
+It is my hope that this might be helpful to some people.